Frequently Asked Questions

 Yes.
 There are three (2 which may be noncompulsory) types of payment the teacher receives when they leave Korea.

-- Pension (noncompulsory): The pension amount is collected by the teacher when he/she leaves Korea, and must be collected by each individual teacher, it is not automatically distributed.
-Dependent on which country you are from the rules and regulations may differ.
-It is the teacher’s responsibility to apply for it on a timely basis as applying for it late (last month) may delay(month or more) when you receive your pension (even after leaving Korea).
-For more information please visit the pension website.
+- Pension (noncompulsory): The pension amount is collected by the teacher when he/she leaves Korea, and must be collected by each individual teacher; it is not automatically distributed.
+Depending on which country you are from, the rules and regulations may differ.
+It is the teacher’s responsibility to claim it on a timely basis, since claiming it late (last month) may delay the day you receive your pension by a month or more (even after leaving Korea).
+For more information, please visit the pension website.
+The only countries that allow the pension to be claimed as a lump sum are the USA, Australia, and Canada.
+For other countries, please check the regulations for receiving the pension lump sum below:

 can i use my current debit/credit cards here in korea?